As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 63. Headline Formulas (Similar to Self-Help Magazine Titles)

-Sometimes you can start with a simple headline or title formula and work from there.
+Sometimes you can start with a simple headline or title formula to get content ideas and work from there.
 This is like the self-help magazine titles.
 They all follow successful formulas.
 Just plug in your own terms.

 - 30+ Ultimate Headline Formulas (Buffer)